 Deprenyl is not as bad as amphetamine and methamphetamine in making erections more difficult.
 It may even be that a 25-year-old would not feel any erectile impediment.
 But for a man of about 50, the anti-erection effect is stronger than the pro-libido effect, unless there is a clear dopamine deficit (as with Parkinson’s patients).

-One can counterbalance the anti-erection effect of deprenyl with Viagra.
-In fact, I have been told that drug users now regularly mix cocaine with Viagra to avoid shrinkage.
+One can counterbalance the anti-erection effect of deprenyl with a phosphodiesterase inhibitor.
+In fact, I have been told that drug users now regularly mix cocaine with sildenafil citrate to avoid shrinkage.

-But why combine yohimbe and deprenyl when this is no better than yohimbe alone, and definitely worse than the combination of yohimbe with Viagra?
+But why combine yohimbe and deprenyl when this is no better than yohimbe alone, and definitely worse than the combination of yohimbe with sildenafil citrate?

 As deprenyl is an MAO inhibitor, it may possibly aggravate the negative side effects of yohimbe.
 Yohimbine is an alpha-2-receptor blocker; it frees systemic adrenaline and noradrenaline.
 Adrenaline and noradrenaline (epinephrine and norepinephrine) function as hormones and as neurotransmitters.
 The adrenaline and noradrenaline displaced by the yohimbe from alpha-2-receptors lead to mental agitation as well as increased heart rate.